inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 senility, n.:
 	The state of mind of elderly persons with whom one happens to disagree.
-It will be generally found that those who sneer habitually at human nature and affect to despise it, are among its worst and least pleasant examples.
+It will be generally found that those who sneer habitually at human nature and affect to despise it,  among its worst and least pleasant examples.
 		-- Charles Dickens
 Is death legally binding?
 Did you hear that there's a group of South American Indians that worship